devKuntal/NoteBox/README.md

 # NoteBox
-Note taking app built with react
+Note taking app built with react (no Back-end)
+This is only Front-end project